Which type of mortgage can make buying a house after separating easier?

 Yes.
 You will still need to provide a sizeable deposit – probably around 10%.

-What if thing change in the future?
+What if things change in the future?

 The first thing you should do is draft a legal document called a ‘Deed of Trust’ between whoever is going to be the legal owner and the second person paying the mortgage.
 This means that if the legal owner can’t keep up with their repayments, the non-legal owner will be protected.
 You can also set out what will happen if either of you want to leave the mortgage.